Mollie Tibbetts murder suspect, illegal immigrant Cristhian Rivera, allegedly passed E-Verify system

 MOLLIE TIBBETTS MURDER SPARKS LAWMAKERS' DEMANDS FOR 'JUSTICE,' COMPARISON TO KATE STEINLE CASE

-Sen. Chuck Grassley, R-Iowa, who has championed making E-Verify a requirement for all employers, said in a joint statement with Sen. Joni Ernst, R-Iowa, that “too many Iowans have lost at the hands of criminals who broke our immigration laws.”
+Sen. Chuck Grassley, R-Ia., who has championed making E-Verify a requirement for all employers, demanded the Department of Homeland Security release more information about Rivera, saying “little information is known about the man’s immigration and criminal history, or employment details.”

-In 2017, the U.S. House of Representatives approved an immigration-related bill that included “Sarah’s Law,” named after Sarah Root, an Iowan killed in 2016 by a drunken driver who was in the country illegally.
-Grassley and Ernst sponsored the measure in the U.S. Senate.

-“We cannot allow these tragedies to continue,” Grassley and Ernst said in a statement.
+“It’s is crucial we understand the circumstances surrounding the traffic death of this young Iowan so that we can address any vulnerabilities in our border security apparatus, existing laws, enforcement practices, and resource allocation,” he wrote in a letter exclusively obtained by Fox News on Wednesday that was addressed to DHS Secretary Kirstjen Nielsen.
+“We must prevent murders such as Tibbetts’ from ever occurring again.”

-Rivera’s arrival to the U.S. as a teenager has also raised questions about if he may have been a so-called “Dreamer,” who may qualified for the Obama administration's Deferred Action for Childhood Arrivals.
+Rivera’s arrival to the U.S. as a teenager has also raised questions about if he may have been a so-called “Dreamer,” who may have qualified for the Obama administration's Deferred Action for Childhood Arrivals.

 Vaughan, however, said it is unlikely because to qualify for DACA, an illegal immigrant child must have lived in the U.S. for at least five years before 2012.
 If Rivera arrived in 2011 – the earliest officials believed he could have crossed the border from Mexico – he would not have fit the criteria.